kapozade/dockerfiles/README.md

 # dockerfiles

-This repository contains docker compose files for resources like databases and message brokers.
-Currently it contains
+This repository contains docker compose yml files and scripts for resources like databases and message brokers.
+Currently it includes below resources.
 * MongoDB - replicaset.
 * MSSQL - Azure SQL Edge.
 * MySQL